-* Design and implement appropriate evaluation research strategies for library programs and services, including constructing a sample and designing data collection instruments and analysis methods.
+* Design and implement appropriate evaluation research strategies for library programs and services, including constructing a sample and designing data collection and analysis methods.

 * Perform preliminary analysis of an actual data set, discerning findings, tentative conclusions, and tentative recommendations, while noting some of the gaps and shortcomings of the dataset.

 * Use MS Excel to compute and interpret basic descriptive and inferential statistics and create useful tables and graphs to present your data.

 * Compile an evaluation report on a grant-funded library service or program, describing the program, methods, results, and recommendations.

 The emphasis in this class is on providing you with a balance of theoretical background and practical tools you can take with you into the workplace.

 Waiver Option: If a student has taken and passed a graduate-level research methods course AND completed a thesis or dissertation as part of a previous graduate degree (as documented by an official transcript), the student can petition the iSchool Graduate Advisor to waive the INFO 285 requirement.
 A waiver, if granted, does not reduce the total units required for the MLIS degree.

 If a student has taken and passed a graduate-level research methods course within the last 5 years (as documented by an official transcript), the student can petition the Coordinator of Admissions and Academic Advising to waive the INFO 285 requirement.

 Please send an electronic copy of the transcript (scanned as a pdf file) to the Coordinator of Admissions and Academic Advising.